-The notion of arts in a correctional setting has roots dating back to 1911, when the warden partnered with public organizations and local media to offer a program inside San Quentin.
-The play marked the first time inmates were entertained by an outside theatrical group.
+Art as rehabilitation dates to 1911, when the warden partnered with public organizations and local media to offer a play inside San Quentin.
+The groundbreaking effort marked the first time the incarcerated were entertained by an outside theatrical group.

 Based on the O. Henry penned short story “A Retrieved Reformation,” theatrical producers saw dramatic potential and gave it the stage treatment.
 The play, “Alias Jimmy Valentine,” became a hit and toured across North America.